nrivard/lmaos/README.md

-# lmaos
+# LmaOS

-65C02 Operating System for the n8 Bit Special Computer
+LmaOS is a 65C02 based operating system for the n8 Bit Special Computer, a homebrew breadboard computer.